 - If Consensus can not be reached, but a decision must be made, the next step is try to attempt to agree that a vote should be called.
 This is important, as it gives dissenting views a chance to request more information or raise further points.
-If Deciders are the Oversight Committee, part of that responsibility is the final point of escalation, so agreeing to a vote is assumed if timeline doesn’t allow the consensus process to continue.
+If Deciders are the core maintainers, part of that responsibility is the final point of escalation, so agreeing to a vote is assumed if timeline doesn’t allow the consensus process to continue.

 - If Deciders are Repository